pathumego/fontpakagist/README.md

 ## Installation

+At this moment, installing Fib requires a bit of setup.
+We hope to make this step as easy as running one command, but the current procedures aren't complicated either!

+Let us know in the issue tracker if you run into problems.

-### python-fontforge
+### Base dependencies

-Fib depends on the FontForge Python bindings, and these need to be installed system-wide using your package manager.
+There are a couple of dependencies that need to be installed beforehand.
+Fib also depends on the FontForge Python bindings, and these need to be installed system-wide using your package manager.

 On Debian/Ubuntu:

-    sudo apt-get install python-fontforge
+    sudo apt-get install python-virtualenv make python-fontforge

 ### Fib

-At this moment, installing Fib requires a bit of setup.
 Virtualenvs are used to properly handle dependencies, but setting one up is easy:

     make install